Laura Hairgrove Randall

 performance was lauded as “memorable” by the San Francisco Examiner.
 Equally at home with contemporary music, Laura has been engaged to premiere several new works, including participation in the commission and world premiere of Geoff Knorr’s Three Songs for Chamber Ensemble at the Helsinki Festival in Helsinki, Finland.
 Her latest commission, a trio for classical flute, cello and fortepiano by Josh Rodriguez will be premiered spring 2018.

 A first prize winner in both the Clear Lake Symphony and Virtuosi of Houston concerto competitions, Laura made her concerto debut at the age of seventeen performing C.P.E.
 Bach’s Concerto in D Minor.
-Originally from Houston, Texas, Laura holds degrees from Boston University (Graduate Performance Diploma in flute performance), Longy School of Music (Master of Music in flute performance), and Cornell University (Bachelor of Arts in music).
+Originally from Houston, Texas, Laura pursued flute performance studes at the Peabody Institute of Music with Elizabeth Rowe and holds degrees from Boston University (Graduate Performance Diploma in flute performance), Longy School of Music (Master of Music in flute performance), and Cornell University (Bachelor of Arts in music).
 Laura is currently pursuing a doctoral degree in Historical Performance at Boston University with Christopher Krueger.
 Her research interests include narrative and communication in music, music and theology, and French sacred music with a particular focus on French sacred cantatas.

 When not playing the flute, Laura can be found exploring other creative and recreational interests including oil painting, cooking, running and probing through the latest in contemporary fiction in the hopes of one day discovering this generation’s Jane Austen.
 Laura lives with her husband Bob, their mischievous Siberian cat, Anastasia, and bubbly little Yorkie puppy, Izzy, in Newton, Massachusetts.